-5.2 Nego 5.2 Negotiate payer contracts with awareness of program strategy, finances, and strengths 5.2.a Integrate expert financial manager within the transplant team to lead with the transplant contracting manager/director.
+5.2.a Integrate expert financial manager within the transplant team to lead with the transplant contracting manager/director.
 Have a dedicated financial coordinator for the transplant program.
 Work collaboratively with the transplant contracting manager/director.
 Highly recommend separate contract language for the transplant program.
 Be aware of and seek access to centers of excellence networks.
 5.2.b Make sure clinical and administrative representatives from transplant are actively involved in the contracting process.
 Establish routine meetings with contracting and transplant program to ensure updates to contracts include new innovations or treatments.
 Ensure that each agreement meets the needs of the program and the target patient set.
 (Consider that one size does not always fit all for agreements.)
 Transplant program actively involved in negotiation process.
 Meet with contracting manager prior to contract renewals to review and make suggested updates per program.
 5.2.c Monitor and adapt to shifts in payer mix and methodology by creating an active Contracts List with modeling.
 Diversify payer mix.
 Monitor payer mix.
 Monitor policies and coverage changes.
-5.2.d Leverage program strengths (e.g., quality outcomes, ability to take on tough cases, transparent pricing, only transplant center in region) and involve transplant when negotiating payer contracts. • Emphasize program strengths. • Educate payers. • Complete annual standardized RFI and any other payer - specific surveys.
+5.2.d Leverage program strengths (e.g., quality outcomes, ability to take on tough cases, transparent pricing, only transplant cente in region) and involve transplant when negotiating payer contracts. • Emphasize program strengths. • Educate payers. • Complete annual standardized RFI and any other payer - specific surveys.

 5.3 Deve 5.3 Develop and maintain constructive, mutually beneficial payer relationships 5.3.a Establish a culture that portrays relationships with payers as a partnership.
 Building these relationships will help to ensure more timely and accurate reimbursements.
 Play fair.
-Provide and finish to a single section.
 Provide predictable pricing.
 Communicate openly on a regular basis.
-5.3.b Ensure payers are aware of new programs, new advances, and practices on the financial side of the transplant program (e.g., Health Plan site visit).
-Clinical staff provide contracting manager with new clinical practices in real time.
-Clinical staff participate in site visits to discuss new practices and innovations.
-5.3.c Take advantage of opportunities for clinical staff to provide policy development, peer review, and educational opportunities to payers.
-Invite payers to transplant symposiums.
-Invite payers to webinars.
+5.3.b Ensure payers are aware of new programs, new advances, and practices on the financial side of the transplant program (e.g., Health Plan site visit). • Clinical staff provide contracting manager with new clinical practices in real time. • Clinical staff participate in site visits to discuss new practices and innovations.
+5.3.c Take advantage of opportunities for clinical staff to provide policy development, peer review, and educational opportunities to payers. • Invite payers to transplant symposiums. • Invite payers to webinars.